 K-9's and handlers.
 Eight of the K-9's are certified for narcotics detection while the

 remaining three are certified for explosive detection.
 All K-9's and handlers are trained

-for tracking, area and building searches, handler protection, criminal
+for tracking, area and building searches, handler protection, criminal apprehension and

 12-3 Bake Sale with cake walk - Homestead crew